natural/zukai/README.md

 Hash with all models created by the library.
 Super nice for looking up models by name at runtime.
-Used internally by the `walk` function to instantiate related values into model objects.
+Used internally by the `walk` function to instantiate linked values into model objects.

 ###### `object.setDefaults(schema, doc)`